mschrader15/mschrader15/README.md

 Leveraging traffic simulation to reduce traffic energy consumption with [Dr. Bittle's Research Group](https://github.com/UnivOfAlabama-BittleResearchGroup) @The University of Alabama

 #### Consulting:
-Developing web apps and doing data pipelines for [Hanson](https://www.hanson-inc.com/)
+Developing web apps and data pipelines for [Hanson](https://www.hanson-inc.com/)

 <!--
 **mschrader15/mschrader15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.